// docs / mcp

 p75

 Core Web Vitals at the 75th percentile: LCP, FID, CLS, FCP, TTFB, INP.
+Takes period or a custom date_from/date_to range.

 query_funnel